 Continuing Medical Education

-Project ECHO is a learning mechanism and many programs offer continuing education credits for many disciplines for those who qualify.
+Many ECHO Series offer continuing education credits for disciplines that qualify.
 Participants who attend a full session, participate in an electronic roll-call, and complete a post-session survey will be eligible for credits awarded for that session.
 CE credits offered vary by program.